merly-ai/MP-CodeCheckBin-MacOS/README.md

 *./MerlyInstaller install*

 For MacOS, we recommend launching MPCC using iTerm2, due to its support of a broader color scheme than is possible for the default MacOS terminal.
-You can download it for free here: https://iterm2.com/downloads.html You’re now ready to launch MP-CodeCheck!

-For MacOS, we recommend launching MPCC using iTerm2, due to its support of a broader color scheme than is possible for the default MacOS terminal.
 You can download it for free here:

   https://iterm2.com/downloads.html

+You’re now ready to launch MP-CodeCheck!

 ## Setup Instructions
 Prior to running inference and reviewing the results, let’s set up the environment.
 To run MPCC, you’ll need the following three